 “Support for multiculturalism is highest among women (75%), Canadians aged 18-to-34 (79%) and British Columbians (81%),” says Mario Canseco, President of Research Co.
 “The concept is endorsed by majorities of Canadians who voted for the Liberal Party (84%), the New Democratic Party (NDP) (79%) and the Conservative Party (66%) in the 2019 federal election.”

 Almost half of Canadians have personally experienced racism on social media (49%) and on day-to-day social interactions (49%), while fewer say they have endured racism at school (41%), at work (40%), during interactions with police or law enforcement officers (35%) or during interactions with the health care system (32%).

 Just under three-in-five Canadians of First Nations descent (59%) say they have endured racism during interactions with the health care system—along with 62% of South Asians and 68% of Africans.

 More than seven-in-ten Canadians of African descent (72%) have experienced racism on social media, along with at least three-in-five of their counterparts of First Nations (68%), South Asian (61%) and Southeast Asian (60%) origins.

 More than half of Canadians say they have witnessed racism on social media (58%) and on day-to-day social interactions (53%).
 More than a third have also perceived racism at school (47%), at work (43%), engaging with police and law enforcement officers (42%) and dealing with the health care system (36%).

-Results are based on an online study conducted from September 21 to September 23, 2020, among 750 likely voters in British Columbia.
-The data has been statistically weighted according to Canadian census figures for age, gender and region in British Columbia.
-The margin of error—which measures sample variability—is +/- 3.6 percentage points, nineteen times out of twenty.
+Methodology: Results are based on an online survey conducted from July 9 to July 18, 2021, among 2,000 adults in Canada.
+The data has been statistically weighted according to Canadian census figures for age, gender and region in Canada.
+The margin of error—which measures sample variability—is +/- 2.2 percentage points, nineteen times out of twenty.

 For more information on this poll, please contact: